Perihelion Precession

 | Total (Newtonian) | ~532 arcsec/century | 100% |

-These contributions are calculated using N-body integration of Newton’s inverse-square law over time — typically using JPL’s DE-series planetary ephemeris, not a closed-form equation.
-The first specific Mercury calculation was by Le Verrier (1859, ~527″/century), who flagged the discrepancy with observation; Newcomb (1882, ~532″/century) refined it to the canonical figure underlying the ~43″/century GR anomaly.
+These contributions are calculated by N-body integration of Newton’s inverse-square law over time — typically using JPL’s DE-series planetary ephemeris, not a closed-form equation.
+Le Verrier (1859, ~527″/century) first flagged the discrepancy with observation; Newcomb (1882, ~532″/century) refined it to the canonical figure underlying the ~43″/century GR anomaly.
 Newton himself never computed this — Mercury’s precession was not measured precisely until well after his death (1727).

 The Model’s Alternative Explanation

-Alternative Proposal: The Holistic Universe Model proposes that the ~43 arcsecond discrepancy may not be caused by relativistic effects, but by Earth’s reference frame motion.
+Alternative proposal.
+The Holistic Universe Model proposes the ~43 arcsecond discrepancy may not be caused by relativistic effects, but by Earth’s reference frame motion.
 This is a testable alternative interpretation, not a claim that General Relativity is wrong.
-See Scientific Background for detailed discussion including academic critiques and measurement uncertainties.
+For academic critiques and detailed methodology, see Scientific Background §4.

 When we observe Mercury from Earth, we’re not observing from a fixed point.
-Earth itself is moving in multiple ways:
+Earth itself moves in two ways:

 - Axial precession — Earth’s spin axis wobbles over ~25,794 years, tracing a small circle around its mean orientation

-- Inclination precession — the direction toward Earth’s perihelion (its closest approach to the Sun) drifts the opposite way over ~111,772 years
+- Inclination precession — the direction toward Earth’s perihelion drifts the opposite way over ~111,772 years

 These two motions change Earth’s orientation axis over time.
 When we measure Mercury’s perihelion precession from this moving reference frame, we get a different value than the “true” heliocentric rate.